 eCow Devon Limited is an agriculture technology company based in Exeter in the South West of England, formed by the eminent dairy industry engineer Professor Toby Mottram.
 In 2001 Professor Mottram was asked by a major pharmaceutical company to develop a bolus to measure pH in the reticulum.
 He formed eCow Limited in 2007 and Milkalyser Ltd in 2016.

-Although the eCow team is only small, all of it’s members play a crucial part in keeping the company running smoothly.
-We rely on their efforts each day to ensure that not only the products are kept up to an extremely high standard, but also that the customer support is unrivaled in its high quality.
+As the eCow team is small, all of it’s members play a crucial part in keeping the company running smoothly.
+Everyday we rely on their efforts to the ensure that our products are manufactured to the highest possible standard, but also that we provide exceptional quality customer support.

 After an academic life in civil and agricultural engineering, in the USA and the UK, I left academe in 1999 to co-found Receptional, an internet marketing company, as director of operations.
 However, I have recently stepped back from that role, which allows me more time to fulfil my duties as a director at Unicorn Trails (worldwide horse riding holidays) for whom I have ridden in many places around the world, checking out the more adventurous new rides and escorting larger groups.
 I was invited to become a director of eCow in 2008.
 In my leisure time, I practice natural horsemanship with two horses, which we keep on our land and stables at our back gate where we have old tractors and farm machinery to help with the upkeep.
 When the weather is not so good, I busy myself in my workshop where I build model railway locomotives.
 More at: www.davidlosmith.co.ukDr David L. O. Smith